beelleau/notif/README.md

 ```

 ## Usage
-`notif-find-note`: this function is a wrapper around Emacs' `find-file`.
-It will open the `find-file` prompt inside of your `{notif-directory}`.
+`notif-find-note`: this function is a modified version of Emacs' `find-file`.
+It will open the minibuffer prompt inside of your `NOTIF-DIRECTORY`.
 With this function, you can open existing notes, or create new ones.
-When a new note is created, it will automatically expand your `notif-snippet` in the buffer.
+When a new note is created, it will automatically expand your `notif-note-snippet` in the buffer.

-`notif-read-note`: this function is a wrapper around Emacs' `find-file-read-only`.
-It will open the `find-file-read-only` prompt inside of your `notif-directory`.
-With this function, you can open existing notes in read-only.
+`notif-find-note-read-only`: this function is a modified version of Emacs' `find-file-read-only`.
+It will open the minibuffer prompt inside of your `notif-directory`.
+With this function, you can open existing notes in read-only mode.

-`notif-find-ticket`: this function is a wrapper around Emacs' `find-file`.
-It will open the `find-file` prompt inside the patch `{notif-directory}/Tickets/`.
+`notif-find-ticket`: this function utilizes `notif-find-note`.
+It will open the minibuffer prompt inside the path `NOTIF-DIRECTORY/Tickets/`.
 With this function, you can open existing tickets, or create new ones.
-When a new ticket is created, it will automatically expand your `notif-ticket-snippet` the buffer.
+When a new ticket is created, it will automatically expand your `notif-ticket-snippet` in the buffer.

-`notif-find-todo`: this function utilizes Emacs' `find-file` to open your notif TODO file.
-It is located at: `{notif-directory}/TODO`.
+`notif-find-todo`: this function utilizes `notif-find-file` to open your notif TODO file.
+It is located at: `NOTIF-DIRECTORY/TODO`.
 If this file does not already exist, it will be created, and your `notif-todo-snippet` will be  automatically expanded in the buffer.

 `notif-find-notepad`: this function utilizes Emacs' `find-file` to open your notif Notepad file.
-It is located at: `{notif-directory}/Notepad`.
-If this file does not already exist, it will be created, and your `notif-snippet` will be automatically expanded in the buffer.
+It is located at: `NOTIF-DIRECTORY/Notepad`.
+If this file does not already exist, it will be created, and your `notif-note-snippet` will be automatically expanded in the buffer.

 Call the notif functions as appropriate.
 Use keybindings, or call the functions with `M-x <function>`